 Pesticides are expensive to buy and time-consuming to apply.
 Then, when they don’t work well or stop working, the time and money you’ve spent trying to get rid of the weeds or bugs are wasted.
 This can be a frustrating and costly lesson to learn!

 Maintaining a pesticide-free yard will save you the hassle and expense of regular treatments and can potentially save countless species of wildlife.

 #6.
 THIS important insect is vulnerable to pesticides.

 One of the most compelling reasons to go pesticide-free is the damage it causes to bee populations.

-In North America, bees pollinate 1/3 of all food produced.
+In North America, bees and other native pollinators pollinate 1/3 of all food produced.
 And they work just as hard in your garden, pollinating flowers, fruit trees, and vegetable patches.